rmsk2/rustpwman/README.md

 ## Password cache

-Beginning with version 1.2.0 `rustpwman` is being built with support for the password cache implemented in [`pwman`](https://github.com/rmsk2/pwman).
-This feature can be disabled by issuing the command `cargo build --release --no-default-features` on all supported platforms.
-When the feature is active `rustpwman` attempts to read the password for the data file specified by the `-i` option from the cache provided by `pwserv`.
+Beginning with version 1.2.0 `rustpwman` is being built with support for the password cache implemented in [`pwman`](https://github.com/rmsk2/pwman) as a default.
+See
+[below](#feature-overwiew) for information about how to build `rustpwman` without this feature.
+When it is active `rustpwman` attempts to read the password for the data file specified by the `-i` option from the cache provided by `pwserv`.

 If this does not succeed, the user is requested to enter a password as was the case in Version 1.1.0 and below.
 If on the other hand the password was successfully read, the user is asked to confirm that it should be used.
 Through the correspondig dialog the user is also able to clear the password from the cache.
 This can come in handy when